accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 We present to you how and why we use cookies on this site, in full transparency.

 This site may use client cookies, which are small text files that make it possible to analyse information relating to user browsing (frequency of visits, length of visits, pages consulted, language preferences, etc.).
-They are deposited by this site in a directory provided for this purpose on the user's computer.
+They are sent by the website and stored in a special folder on the user's computer.
 They contain in particular the name of the server, an identifier in the form of a unique number and an expiry date.
 The unique identifier enables this site to recognise the user's computer on each visit.

 Users can decide for themselves whether or not the Website server is authorised to store cookies on their computer.
 They may at any time set their browser options so that cookies are not accepted and stored.
 In addition, users can delete stored cookies at any time via their browser.